 Frisch’s College Guidance program supports each senior throughout the admissions process and helps students identify and gain acceptance to the college or colleges which meet their academic, lifestyle and religious needs.
 The College Guidance process at Frisch is comprehensive, as counselors work closely with students and their parents throughout all four years of high school.
-Click here for a description of the college guidance process in each grade.

 A mid-year parent meeting with our Director of College Guidance serves to help parents of freshmen begin thinking about the college admissions process.
 While we remind freshmen of the reality that the grades they earn in Grade Nine do play a large part in the cumulative GPA that will someday be reported to college, and, as appropriate, we inform students and parents about the SAT Subject Test in Biology, we do our best to minimize any focus on college and instead emphasize students’ acclimation to high school and integration into all that Frisch has to offer.